csswizardry/csswizardry.github.com/_posts/2013-01-23-your-logo-is-still-an-image-and-so-is-mine.md

 ---

-So, I previously wrote that you should not use a `h1` for your logo, but you should use an `img`.
+So, I previously wrote that you should not use an `h1` for your logo, but you should use an `img`.
 Here’s the markup that I use on CSS Wizardry right now
 <small>(January, 2013)</small>:

 <pre><code>&lt;a href="/" class="site-logo"&gt;
-    &lt;img <mark>src="/img/dot.gif"</mark> alt="CSS Wizardry" class="s  s--csswizardry-logo"&gt;
+    &lt;img <mark>src="data:image/gif;base64,R0lGODlhAQABAIAAAP///wAAACH5BAEAAAAALAAAAAABAAEAAAICRAEAOw=="</mark> alt="CSS Wizardry" class="s  s--csswizardry-logo"&gt;
 &lt;/a&gt;
 </code></pre>

-You should notice that my `src` attribute doesn’t point to `logo.png` or similar, but to `dot.gif`.
-This is, as you might expect, a 1×1px transparent gif.
+You should notice that my `src` attribute doesn’t point to `logo.png` or similar, but to a Base64 encoded 1×1px transparent gif.

-**Update: I now actually point at a Base64 encoded 1×1px transparent gif.**

 ## Eww, what?!